fd0e/site-1/wiki/pages/email.md

 * tildenet.org
 * tildeverse.org

-mail sent to your_username@ any of those domains will end up in your inbox. most clients will allow you to add additional identities/aliases. additionally, any address with a `-` or `+` and arbitrary text behind it will be forwarded to you email: ie. your_username+somethingcool@tildeverse.org or your_username-notcool@tilde.site. feel free to use as many as you'd like :)
+mail sent to yourusername@ any of those domains will end up in your inbox. most clients will allow you to add additional identities/aliases. additionally, any address with a `-` or `+` and arbitrary text behind it will be forwarded to you email: ie. `your_username+somethingcool@tildeverse.org` or `yourusername-notcool@tilde.site`. feel free to use as many as you'd like :)

 if you would like your tildemail to be forwarded somewhere else, put that email address in ~/.forward